-An electrolyte test can also be used to monitor the effectiveness of treatment for an imbalance that affects the functioning of an organ.
+An electrolyte test can also be used to monitor the effectiveness of treatment for an imbalance that affects how well your organs work.

 Treatment for an electrolyte imbalance will depend on which electrolyte is out of balance and by how much.
 For example, if you have a sodium imbalance you may be advised to lower your salt intake (if sodium is too high) or reduce your fluid intake (if sodium is too low).

-Read more about the electrolyte test at Lab Tests Online UK.
+Read more about electrolytes and the anion gap on Lab Tests Online UK.